 It's no longer too cold to produce soybeans in Northern New York.
 A researcher at Cornell University conducted field trials, and found that the combination of new high-yield soybean varieties and warmer summers have improved growing...

 Here's a way shareholders in the U.S. can make a difference in agriculture and treatment of the natural environment around the world.
 New York owns about $1.9 million in Dunkin' Brands stock.
 According to the Associated Press, and other...

 News stories tagged with "climate-change"

-Feb 20, 2007 — Here in the North Country, we rarely think of drinking water as a commodity, as a resource as precious as oil or timber.
-But the growing demand for fresh water in other parts of the U.S. -- especially in the desert Southwest -- is changing the value of water in places where supplies have always been plentiful.
-In this special report, Brian Mann looks at how this region's drinking water could wind up in faraway cities like Phoenix and Las Vegas.
+May 09, 2007 — Here in the North Country, we rarely think of drinking water as a commodity, as a resource as precious as oil or timber.
+But the growing demand for fresh water in other parts of the country -- especially in the desert Southwest -- is changing the value of water in places where supplies have always been plentiful.
+In this first report of our special coverage of climate change, global and local, Brian Mann looks at how this region's drinking water could wind up in faraway cities like Phoenix and Las Vegas.
 Go to full article